Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Details

   * - Menu
-    - Can have 1‐9 child nodes, with each child corresponding to keypresses 1-9.
+    - Can have 1-9 child nodes, with each child corresponding to keypresses 1-9.
 At the end of the child list, it can also optionally have failover child nodes designated by a node with a keypress_failover_type parameter (see example below).
 If speech recognition is enabled, the caller may also respond verbally with their menu choice, including using the phrases that have been configured in field asr_phrases for each of the child nodes. (e.g. the caller can say "sales" or "one" for 1, and "support" or "two" for 2).

   * - Connect
+    - May not have any children unless ringing_rollover is enabled for the network.
+The prompt will be read before connecting to the provided phone number.
+If ringing_rollover is enabled for the network, a connect_timeout value can be configured along with a "Failover" child node.

+  * - Failover
     - May not have any children.
-The prompt will be read before connecting to the provided phone number.
+The provided phone number will be dialed if the destination configured on the parent "Connect" node returns a busy signal when dialed OR if the connect_timeout value configured on the parent "Connect" node is exceeded.
+This node type can only be configured as a child of "Connect" nodes.

   * - EndCall
     - May not have any children.
 The prompt will be read before ending the call.